How is Multigenerational Ministry Happening?

 Most congregations’ first experience with multigenerational programming is the worship service.
-There is a broad spectrum of definitions of multigenerational worship: a “time for all ages” for 10-15 minutes each Sunday, one Sunday each month, 3-4 services per year for all ages centered around a holiday, or worship for all ages every Sunday, to name just a few.
+There are many expressions of multigenerational worship, for example, a “time for all ages” for 10-15 minutes in Sunday worship, once a month; three or four services each year for for all ages, centered on particular holidays; and worship for all ages every Sunday.

-Ann Kadlecek, Director of Religious Education at Westminster Unitarian Church in East Greenwich, RI shared the website Living the Principles.
-The site grew out of the congregation’s work with multigenerational ministry in 2014-15 and provides a full-year, integrated, all-ages program for congregation-wide exploration of the Unitarian Universalist Principles.
-The materials are ready for use by professional or lay leaders; the program as a whole can support a congregational theme year, or elements may be adapted for individual use.
+The useful website, Living the Principles, grew out of multigenerational ministry work at Westminster Unitarian Church in East Greenwich, RI in 2014-15.
+The Rev. Ellen Quaadgras and Ann Kadlecek, then the Director of Religious Education, offer this guide for leading all-ages exploration of the Unitarian Universalist Principles.
+The materials may be used by professional or lay leaders; the program as a whole can support a congregational theme year, or elements may be adapted for an individual, family, or multigenerational group.
 Living the Principles was made possible by a grant from the Unitarian Sunday School Society and the support of Westminster Unitarian Church.

 Multigenerational programs and events have included:

-Spirit Play for All Ages is offered on the 3rd Thursday of the month from 5:30-7pm, exploring a story related to our congregational theme.
+- Spirit Play for All Ages on the 3rd Thursday of the month from 5:30-7pm, exploring a story related to our congregational theme

-Fourth Friday Fellowship.
-The idea is simple, make social justice more accessible to everyone; several Social Justice Task Forces were excited to partner with RE.
+- Fourth Friday Fellowship to make social justice more accessible to everyone; several Social Justice Task Forces were excited to partner with RE.

-Stand-alone events such as a Holiday Sing Along, Gift Making Workshop, Soul Food Dinner, and a May Pole Dance.
+- Stand-alone events such as a holiday sing-along, a gift-making workshop, a Soul Food dinner, and a May Pole dance

 Read more complete descriptions of these programs and some helpful implementation advice here.